Banks set to lend more helped by BoE scheme

 They also plan to expand the availability of corporate loans after the supply of this type of credit rose late last year at the fastest pace since records began in 2007.

-"The Funding for Lending Scheme was widely cited as contributing towards the (latest) increase in secured and corporate credit availability," the Bank said on Thursday.
+"The Funding for Lending Scheme was widely cited as contributing towards the (latest) increase in secured and corporate credit availability," the Bank of England said on Thursday.

 The central bank and many British politicians say a shortage of business and mortgage lending may be a major reason for the slowness of the country's recovery from the financial crisis.